Students

 - Color keys, help, tool tips appear automatically.

-- Locate amino acids by name, sequence number or range.
+- Locate amino acids or nucleotides by name, sequence, or sequence numbers.

 - Hide any chain, residue, or atom by clicking on it.